Discreet Confidential Consultation (213) 374-3952

 Because every time that I see spousal rape cases being filed, there's always some contention by the other party that their significant other consented to the sex.

-Once I hear what's happened and get all the information, having done thousands of criminal cases.
-In many of these types of cases, I can give the person an idea of what the prosecutors will be thinking, prosecution and punishment-wise.
+Once I hear what's happened and get all the information, having done thousands of criminal cases, I can give the person an idea of what the prosecutors will be thinking, prosecution-wise and punishment-wise.
 I'm also able to give the person an idea of what type of defense we may have to refute these charges.
+It's important to note that in a spousal rape case, the defense attorney plays a crucial role in ensuring the accused's rights are protected and in presenting a strong defense.

-And, of course, if the prosecutors have the evidence that they need to prove the case, then I'm able to sit down, go over everything with the person that's charged, figure out what we can do mitigation wise so that I can then approach the prosecutor and judge and see what I can do to resolve the matter.
+Of course, if the prosecutors have the evidence they need to prove the case, then I'm able to sit down, go over everything with the person who's charged, and figure out what we can do mitigation-wise so that I can then approach the prosecutor and judge and see what I can do to resolve the matter.

 Can The Prosecutor Prove Their Case to a Jury?